-- Federal Perkins Loan is a low-interest loan funded by the federal government and administered by Duke of up to \$8,000 per year for MSN students who demonstrate significant financial need. - Federal Stafford Loan Program is the most common student loan program for funding the education of MSN students, and is a low-interest loan provided through the Department of Education to students enrolled at least half-time. - Graduate Plus Loans allow funds to be borrowed in a graduate or professional student's name who is enrolled at least half time in a degree seeking program.

-- Alternative/ Private Loan Programs are designed to assist students who need additional funding to meet the gap between the cost of attendance and any other financial aid they receive. - Nurse Faculty Loan Program provides forgiveness of up to 85% of the loan for those who work as nursing faculty or instructors for a period of time after graduation, a particularly attractive program for those pursuing an MSN in Nursing Education.
+- Federal Perkins Loan is a low-interest loan funded by the federal government and administered by Duke of up to \$8,000 per year for MSN students who demonstrate significant financial need. - Federal Stafford Loan Program is the most common student loan program for funding the education of MSN students, and is a low-interest loan provided through the Department of Education to students enrolled at least half-time. - Graduate Plus Loans allow funds to be borrowed in the name of a graduate or professional student who is enrolled at least halftime in a degreeseeking program. - Alternative/ Private Loan Programs are designed to assist students who need additional funding to meet the gap between the cost of attendance and any other financial aid they receive. - Nurse Faculty Loan Program assists Nursing Education students enrolled at least half-time with tuition expenses.
+The program provides forgiveness of up to 85% of the loan for those who work as full-time nursing faculty or instructors for a period of time after graduation.

-North Carolina State Education Assistance Programs
+North Carolina State Education Assistance Program